Tierion/btc-bridge/README.md

 }
 ```

-**IMPORTANT NOTE:** When using the JSON-RPC provider, the address for which you are querying UTXO data MUST be added to that node's wallet, otherwise the results will always be an empty array!
-If the node you are querying has address indexing enabled, then this will work for any address.
+**IMPORTANT NOTE:** When using the JSON-RPC provider, the address for which you are querying UTXO data MUST be under watch by the node, otherwise the results will always be an empty array!
+To be watched by a node, the address first needs to be imported or added to the node's wallet.

 #### broadcastTransactionAsync